wangby511/System-Design-Architecture-and-Infra/kafka.md

 ## Follow Up

-Archive historical data - use HDFS or object storage to store them.
+**Historical data archive** - use HDFS or object storage to store them.
+We can even replay some historical messages.

-Delayed messages & scheduled messages - The producer sends delayed messages to a temporary storage.
+**Delayed messages & Scheduled messages** - The producer sends delayed messages to a temporary storage.
 And when the deliver time is up, it then sends messages to topics.
 E.g. you want to delay the delivery of messages to a consumer for a specified period of time.
 For example, finishing the payment within 15 minutes for an order.

-Message filtering - filter by adding tags to the metadata of a message.
+**Message filtering** - filter by adding tags to the metadata of a message.
 With a message tag, a broker can filter messages in that dimension.

 **Pull Model** - Advantage of consumers' pulling data from brokers: Consumers can control the consumption speed/rate.
 We can scale out the consumers.
 More suitable for batch processing.
 But keep pulling when there is no data is some wasting resources.
 Also we should know the pros/cons for push model (like low latency vs. could fall behind & overwhelmed.)

+**Retry consumption** - Send failed messages to a dedicated retry topic, so that they can be consumed later.

 ## Reference